 It is a well-known fact that Milan is considered to be the industrial center of Italy.
 But it is also a beautiful urbanized metropolis.
 Milan is not only home to world-famous fashion houses but also dazzles with spectacular architecture and constructions.
 Its allure is such that even the most cynical visitor can’t resist but appreciate it.
 The colorful history of Milan dates back to the time of 600 B.C.
 Though Milan was greatly destroyed during the Second World War, it still owns beautiful buildings echoing its art and culture.
-Check out some of the famous buildings the city has to offer.
+Check out some of the famous buildings in Milan.
+After exploring these stunning structures, retreat to some of the best boutique hotels and Airbnb vacation rentals in the city.

 1. Sforza Castle